Tales of Mobile

-Tales of Mobile (テイルズオブモバイル, Teiruzu Obu Mobairu) is the collective name of several mobile phone-based games available only to Japanese NTT DoCoMo FOMA 900i cellphone users that often feature characters and story elements from the popular Tales role-playing video game series.
-As these games are offered as a download-only phone service in Japan, none of them has been made available outside Japan.
+Tales of Mobile (テイルズオブモバイル, Teiruzu Obu Mobairu) is the collective name of several mobile phone-based games, available only to Japanese NTT DoCoMo FOMA 900i cellphone users.
+The games often feature characters and story elements from the popular Tales role-playing video game series.
+As these games are offered as a download-only phone service in Japan, none of them have been made available outside Japan outside of Tales of Commons.